Sk3llington/Elastic_Stack_Server/README.md

 ![metricbeat running](https://github.com/Sk3llington/Project-1-UCLA-Cyber-Security/blob/84ccf0c5c0b2575a8be4ddd6a0295a6e626319ec/Images/metricbeat_running.png)

-We have now confirmed that our ELK Stack server is successfully deployed and ready to collect the data we need to monitor our webservers' activity, watching for any sign of malicious activity!
+We have now confirmed that our ELK Stack server is successfully deployed and ready to collect the data we need to monitor our webservers, watching for any sign of malicious activity!